statechannels/statechannels/packages/nitro-protocol/docs/asset-holder/deposit.md

 Emit a `Deposited` event with `indexed` parameter `destination`.

 :::warning
 You may only deposit to a channel address.
 This is currently enforced at the contract level, but this may change in future.
-Do not attempt to deposit into external addresses.
+Do not attempt to deposit into external destinations.
 :::

 :::caution